 This module captures the registration and physical aspects of an institution.
 It achieves this through its six sub-modules, as presented below.

-Institutions Registration: The purpose of this submodule is to register an institution with the Ministry; this will be used by both existing and new schools.
+Institutions Registration: The purpose of this submodule is to register an institution with the Ministry; both existing and new schools will use this.

 School infrastructure: It captures equipment and fixed assets in terms of quantity and acquisition date